ringcentral/ringcentral-extensible/README.md

 By default lerna check git tag to determine which packages to publish.
 `from-package` will make lerna check npmjs.com instead.

-As I just tried, it works without `from-package` option.
+Most of the time, it works without `from-package` option.
+But if the repo is in a "half-published" state, you will need this option to publish.

 ### NPM 2FA